-Champaign Nursing Home Abuse Attorneys
+Champaign Nursing Home Abuse Lawyer

-Champaign, Illinois is one of the largest cities in Central Illinois and shares the campus of the University of Illinois with its neighbor and sister city of Urbana.
+Champaign, Illinois, is one of the largest cities in Central Illinois and shares the campus of the University of Illinois with its neighbor and sister city of Urbana.
 While the city is most renowned for the College, which is also its largest employer, it is also home to the offices of numerous Fortune 500 companies.
-It has earned distinction as one of the major hubs in the Silicon Prairie due to its attractiveness to technology companies.
-Champaign’s population is over 83,000 and is comprised mostly of students and young professionals.
+It has earned distinction as one of the major hubs in Silicon Prairie due to its attractiveness to technology companies.
+Champaign's population is over 83,000 and is comprised mostly of students and young professionals.

-Activities include pot luck lunches where each person is invited to bring a dish and share with the rest of the participants, bake offs, tea parties, breakfast outings, bridge games, Bingo, Bunco, trivia, Nintendo Wii game nights, fitness programs tailored for seniors, computer classes and exciting outings such as mystery trips and visits to orchards.
+Activities include pot luck lunches where each person is invited to bring a dish and share with the rest of the participants, bake-offs, tea parties, breakfast outings, bridge games, Bingo, Bunco, trivia, Nintendo Wii game nights, fitness programs tailored for seniors, computer classes and exciting outings such as mystery trips and visits to orchards.

 309 East Springfield

 Administrator- Gina Graham

 Heartland is part of ManorCare, a for-profit nursing chain, that has gained an unfavorable reputation due to its poor quality of care, and its Champaign location has received multiple fines and penalties in the last three years on its way to a meager two-star rating from medicare.gov.

 Its health inspection history includes concerns over hiring practices, the proper screening, and training of new hires, refusing to share the results of inspections with elderly home residents or their families, failure to dispose of garbage properly, and medication errors.
 Additional concerns include whether patients are receiving the attention required to prevent and treat the development of bedsores.